EliziumNet/RexFs/README.md

 + [platyPS](https://www.powershellgallery.com/packages/platyPS)
 + [PSScriptAnalyzer](https://www.powershellgallery.com/packages/PSScriptAnalyzer/)

-After cloning the repo, change to the *Elizium.BulkRenamer* directory from the root.
-You can look at the build script *Elizium.BulkRenamer.build.ps1*, it will contain various tasks, the most important of which are explained below
+After cloning the repo, change to the *Elizium.Bulk* directory from the root.
+You can look at the build script *Elizium.Bulk.build.ps1*, it will contain various tasks, the most important of which are explained below

 ### Running build tasks